speculative fiction author, certified Blerd, fanfiction sommelier, lapslock aficionado, and staunch defender of comic sans.

 U.M.
 Agoawike

-is a queer Nigerian-Canadian author of speculative fiction. they write short stories with vibes for plot and SFFH novels featuring everything but the kitchen sink.when not writing, they can be found reading fanfiction, watching horror movies, or playing video games.Black as Diamond is their debut novel.they also may or may not be a duck.
+is a queer Nigerian-Canadian author of speculative fiction. they write short stories with vibes for plot and SFFH novels featuring everything but the kitchen sink. when not writing, they can be found reading fanfiction, watching horror movies, or playing video games.Black as Diamond is their debut novel.they also may or may not be an evil duck.

 A fat round duck with bright orange feet and a bright orange bill

-For publishing inquiries, contact Emily Forney at BookEnds Literary
+For publishing-related inquiries contact Emily Forney at BookEnds Literary